 The 911 Communications Center strives to create and maintain a model 911 Center to achieve the highest level of public confidence through continuous improvement, exceptional levels of professionalism and dedication to public service.

-The York County Department of Emergency Services, 911 Communications handles over 1,100 calls for assistance each day.
-That’s over 400,000 calls annually!
+Today, the York County Department of Emergency Services, 911 Communications handles over 1100 calls for assistance each day.
+That's over 400,000 calls annually!